ocramz/petsc-hs/README.md

 ### 3

-    ./stack-build.sh $STACK_ARGS $PETSC_DIR $PETSC_ARCH $SLEPC_DIR $SLEPC_ARCH
+    ./stack-build.sh "$STACK_ARGS" "$PETSC_DIR" "$PETSC_ARCH" "$SLEPC_DIR" "$SLEPC_ARCH"

-This compiles the whole project, library and examples, part of which into object code.
+This compiles the whole project, library and examples.
-It is just a synonym for `stack build` that uses the PETSc/SLEPc root directory and architecture variables, as specified above, to look for the include files and dynamic libraries.
+It is just a synonym for `stack setup && stack build` that uses the PETSc/SLEPc root directory and architecture variables, as specified above, to generate the include and object code directories.

 The `STACK_ARGS` variable can be used to build against specific Stackage repositories, or can be left as the empty string.